TL-System/plato/README.md

 To check if MindSpore is correctly installed on the GPU server, try to `import mindspore` with a Python interpreter.

+Finally, to use trainers and servers based on MindSpore, assign `True` to `use_mindspore` in the `trainer` section of the configuration file.
+Its default value is `False`, and Plato would use PyTorch as its default framework.

 ### Running Plato

 To start a federated learning training workload, run [`server.py`](server.py) from the repository's root directory.
 For example: